 The filters are easy to read and self explanatory.
-You simply enter these expressions into the filter bar (or on the command line if using tshark).
+You enter these expressions into the filter bar (or on the command line if using tshark).
 A primary benefit of the filters is to remove the noise (traffic you don't want to see).
-As can be seen here you can filter on MAC address, IP address, Subnet or protocol.
-The easiest filter is to simply type
+As seen here, you can filter on MAC address, IP address, Subnet or protocol.
+The easiest filter is to type

 http into the filter bar, only HTTP (tcp port 80) traffic will now be shown.

 tcp udp tcp.port == 80 || udp.port == 80 http not arp and not (udp.port == 53)